As Biden and Trump battle in the trenches, Buttigieg attacks from higher ground

 Enter Buttigieg on Tuesday.

-His critique of modern foreign policy included a call to repeal the 2001 authorization for the use of military force in Afghanistan that underpins the continued U.S. presence in that country and was used by President Barack Obama's administration — the one in which Biden served as vice president — as well as a vow to pull funding from Israel if it expands into Palestinian areas.
+His critique of modern foreign policy included a call to repeal the 2001 Authorization for Use of Military Force in Afghanistan that underpins the continued U.S. presence in that country and was used by President Barack Obama's administration — the one in which Biden served as vice president — as well as a vow to pull funding from Israel if it expands into Palestinian areas.

 "If Prime Minister [Benjamin] Netanyahu makes good on his promise to annex West Bank settlements, he should know that a President Buttigieg would take steps to ensure that American taxpayers won't help foot the bill," he said.